bright/new-www/content/blog/2020-10-06-an-ode-to-product-mindset-and-developers-who-know-how-to-ride-a-bike.md

 3. How do I react when a pivot in a newly introduced feature is needed?
 Can I embrace the change coming after client's feedback?
 4. What would I do if I felt that the acceptance criteria in my task are lacking or not aligned with other parts of the system?
 Would I notice this?
 Would I propose a solution to deliver the feature or follow acceptance criteria to be done with my task?

 Every project is different and of course the business perspective is not always accessible to the developers (or in fact project managers as well).
 However, **your mindset is your own personal power and asset**.
-Building a positive attitude is a great value that will stay with you longer than your current project.
+Building a product focused attitude is a great value that will stay with you longer than your current project.

 ## Where to go next